jlcarr/LeetCode/README.md

 - **Memory**: 23.7 MB
 - **Solution**: Sort the array and run through it keeping track of number of unique values seen because that's the number of steps each value needs to take to reach the bottom.

+### Problem 1894
+- **Name**: Find the Student that Will Replace the Chalk
+- **Runtime**: 565 ms
+- **Memory**: 30.55 MB
+- **Solution**: Since we loop until we run out of chalk we just need the remainder of the chalk with the sum of the students chalk uses.
+Then we can iterate through the list once to find where the chalk will run out.

 ### Problem 1915
 - **Name**: Number of Wonderful Substrings
 - **Runtime**: 1034 ms